This morning I was reminded of a story I once heard told by Kenneth E. Hagin.

 It doesn’t matter if famine comes.
 It doesn’t matter if symptoms come.
 It doesn’t matter if it looks like you will never have a breakthrough.
 All that matters is what God’s word says about your situation.

 If you stand firm on the word of God, it will not return void.
-You have His word on that truth, however, it is entirely up to you to stand firm on God’s word.
-Only you can continue to do the word.
+It’s HIS promise, however, it is entirely up to you to stand firm on God’s word.
+Only you can decide.

 Today, it is vital to stand firm on His word.
 It will not fail.
 This is the time to remain faithful, just like the man in the story.
 Your harvest is not up to the world system – it is up to you and God.